Package Summary

 The role of the cruise planning is keeping a safe distance with dynamic vehicle objects with smoothed velocity transition.
 This includes not only cruising a front vehicle, but also reacting a cut-in and cut-out vehicle.

-\[d_{rss} = v_{ego} t_{idling} + \frac{v_{ego}^2}{2 a_{ego}} - \frac{v_{obstacle}^2}{2 a_{obstacle}} + l_{margin},\]assuming that $d_{rss}$ is the calculated safe distance, $t_{idling}$ is the idling time for the ego to detect the front vehicle’s deceleration, $v_{ego}$ is the ego’s current velocity, $v_{obstacle}$ is the front obstacle’s current velocity, $a_{ego}$ is the ego’s acceleration, $a_{obstacle}$ is the obstacle’s acceleration, and $l_{margin}$ is the safety margin.
+\[d_{braking} = v_{ego} t_{idling} + \frac{v_{ego}^2}{2 a_{ego}} - \frac{v_{obstacle}^2}{2 a_{obstacle}} + l_{margin},\]assuming that $d_{braking}$ is the calculated safe distance, $t_{idling}$ is the idling time for the ego to detect the front vehicle’s deceleration, $v_{ego}$ is the ego’s current velocity, $v_{obstacle}$ is the front obstacle’s current velocity, $a_{ego}$ is the ego’s acceleration, $a_{obstacle}$ is the obstacle’s acceleration, and $l_{margin}$ is the safety margin.

 These values are parameterized as follows.
-Other common values such as ego’s minimum acceleration is defined in common.param.yaml
+Other common values such as ego’s minimum acceleration is defined in common.param.yaml.

-Parameter | Type | Description |
+| Parameter | Type | Description |

 cruise_planning.idling_time |